-In the Project EMF, BC and RCC road and drain with allied works (RCC box culvert, road cross drain, footpath and road protection wall works) are categorized as Orange A or Orange B depends on environmental impact.
-Hence, considering the anticipated environmental impacts and following project EMF, primarily BC and RCC road and drain with allied works can consider as Orange-B category as per ECR-97 [ECR, 1997].
+In the Project EMF, RCC road and drain with allied works (RCC box culvert, road cross drain, and road protection wall works) are categorized as Orange A or Orange B depends on environmental impact.
+Hence, considering the anticipated environmental impacts and following project EMF, primarily RCC roads and drains with allied works can consider as Orange-B category as per ECR-97 [ECR, 1997].
 According to the WB classification, it can classify as Category B.